Bitter Andrew Cuomo Denies Multitude of Sexual Harassment Allegations Before Resigning

 — Breitbart News (@BreitbartNews) August 3, 2021

-He said he liked to “banter” with the female trooper and joked about the “negative consequences” of marriage.
+Cuomo said he liked to “banter” with the female trooper and joked about the “negative consequences” of marriage.

 “I meant it to be humorous.
 She was offended.
 And she was right,” he said.